adriangar8/STMAE_music_source_separation/README.md

 - Why use it： Runs on a laptop CPU.Easy to see and edit what each component means.Good, classic baseline before deep‑learning models.

 --> See the models folder's README.md file for more details.

-# Data Pipeline
-For full details on data download, cropping and augmentation, please refer to src/README.md.

 #  Models at a Glance